Australian Survivor season 1: Controversy and criticisms

-The program received a large amount of criticism from fans of the American series, mainly centred on how this series was of lesser quality when compared to the US series.
+The program received a large amount of criticism from fans of the American series, mainly centred on how this series was of lesser quality when compared to the American series.

-The casting process was criticised as the cast lacked diversity, being almost completely composed of 16 white middle class Australian people with very few of the 16 being there to "play the game".
+The casting process was criticised for lacking diversity, with the cast almost entirely composed of 16 white middle-class Australians, very few of whom were there to "play the game".
 This lack of drive was especially evident in contestant Lucinda Allen-Rhodes, who not only asked to be voted off, but also was one of the very few people to cast a vote against herself at Tribal Council.
 In most other editions of Survivor, contestants cannot vote against themselves.

 The nature of the camp life of the castaways was also criticised.
 The tribes were limited on which days they could go search for food.
-Tipara could go to the coast and fish while Kadina could only go to the windmill and pump water and on the next day, the tribes swapped.
+Tipara could go to the coast and fish, while Kadina could only go to the windmill and pump water, and on the next day, the tribes swapped.
 Additionally, the producers were also criticised for giving the contestants too many supplies.

 The show also resulted in criticism in how the network aired the American series.
-Nine advertised that Survivor: Marquesas would air after the Australian series.
+Nine advertised that Survivor US: Marquesas would air after the Australian series.
 Australian fans were upset when Nine decided not to broadcast Marquesas.
-It was skipped and instead, the network aired Survivor: Thailand.
+It was skipped and instead, the network aired Survivor US: Thailand.
 In late 2018, Marquesas was made legally available to Australian viewers via the 10 All Access streaming platform, which includes all prior seasons of the American edition.

 In New Zealand, both Australian Survivor and Survivor: Marquesas aired concurrently.